 Through these initiatives, we will contribute to achieving SDG 7.2 (introduction of renewable energy), 7.3 (improvement in energy efficiency), 9.1 (infrastructure development), 9.4 (sustainable production processes), and 13.1 (reduction of CO2).

 Introduction of Innovative Technologies and Daily Kaizen

-We have been developing and introducing low-CO2 production technologies in our production activities along with implementing improvement measures to meet our reduction targets.
+In our production activities, we have been developing and introducing low-CO2 production technologies along with taking daily improvement measures to achieve our reduction targets.

 Installation of a Wind Power Generator at Tahara Plant

 We are pushing forward with plans to install a wind power generator at the Tahara Plant by around 2020 with the aim of using wind power produced on-site.